Fanny Fligelman Brin: College life and early career

 Brin attended the University of Minnesota for college and was a Phi Beta Kappa graduate in 1906.
 As a college student, Brin was involved in oratory and debate and had a strong academic record.
 She was the first woman to win a prize in the Pillsbury oratorical contest on a speech entitled “Russian Bureaucracy and the Jews.”
 Her involvements taught her invaluable public speaking skills that set her up for success in later activism work, and her accomplishments likely empowered her to take on future leadership roles.
 Her speech topics focused on international politics, showing her early interest in a topic that she later dedicated her activism toward.

 After graduating college, Brin taught English for several years.
 Teaching likely furthered her public speaking and relational abilities that proved crucial to her later success in political advocacy.
-She also joined Peripatetics, an elite women’s study club for Jewish college graduates in Minneapolis.
+She also joined Peripatetics, an elite women's study club for Jewish college graduates in Minneapolis.
 Joining this group gave Brin an opportunity to begin building her community of other Jewish educated women in Minneapolis, a group she would later be intimately involved with through her activism work.

 Marriage and family

 Fanny Fligelman Brin married Arthur Brin, the president and treasurer of Brin Glass Company, in 1913.
 Together they had three children, Rachel, Howard, and Charles.
 Arthur Brin made a high income which allowed Fanny Brin financial stability and ample leisure time.
 The Brins were able to afford to hire domestic help to take care of the children and cook and clean in the home.
 Because of her socioeconomic status that her marriage afforded her, Brin was able to dedicate herself to activism full-time.
-Most women involved in social movements at the time of Brin’s life came from strong financial means because activism required a large time commitment.
-The level of Brin’s involvement would not have been possible without the resources she had access to.
+Most women involved in social movements at the time of Brin's life came from strong financial means because activism required a large time commitment.
+The level of Brin's involvement would not have been possible without the resources she had access to.
 Although her leadership in advocacy is important, it does call into question who had access to the ability to be an activist and whose voices were stifled in social movements due to this need for time and resources to be able to fully participate.
+Rabbi Deborah Brin, Brin's granddaughter, gave a speech at the Minnesota State Capitol Rotunda on September 8, 2019, which was the official 100th anniversary of women getting the right to vote in the state.
+She spoke in honor of Fanny Fligelman Brin.